GouriBala39/Predicting-business-license-status/README.md

  --- Please note that still a lot of classifiers like SVM,Logistic,XGBoost,Isolated tree... and so many algorithms are yet to be tested which will be updated here time to time   ---------------------------

+--Due to inavailabilty of adequate time, tasks are yet to be completed and updated time-to-time --

 # Predicting-business-license-status
 ML/Logistic/Classifier